-And that the expected sex (technical term) of a birth if all couples are producing equally is half male rightarrow, half female rightarrow (though mostly they are one or the other)."
+And that the expected sex (technical term) of a birth if all couples are producing equally is half male, half female (though mostly they are one or the other)."

 Rule: "stop having kids when sons outnumber daughters"

 "Question: (Are you ready?)
 What will be the ratio of boys (with) to girls (without) in such a society?"